 Similar to Rogue, the REP Fitness Hex Dumbbells are built to handle anything you throw at them in the gym.
 The heads are also coated in rubber, with a handle that is chrome plated.
 These bells are available in sets or individual pairs with weight options ranging from 2.5 to 125 pounds.

 Unlike Rogue’s hex dumbbells, REP Fitness has a fully knurled handle that features a uniform diameter all the way across.
 This is going to provide optimal grip, no matter where you place your hands during your lift.
 Plus, the knurling is also on the medium side, so you won’t feel like you’re gripping onto a cheese grater while working out.
-The rubber used on the heads is a low-odor rubber, making these bells ready to go upon unboxing — REP Fitness designed these so they don’t need to be aired out before use.
+The rubber used on the heads is a low-odor rubber, making these bells ready to go upon unboxing — REP Fitness designed these so that they don’t need to be aired out before use.

-- The low-odor rubber coating means these bells don’t need to be aired out after unboxing, and can also protect your floors from damage.
+- The low-odor rubber coating means these bells don’t need to be aired out after unboxing and can also protect your floors from damage.

 What Are the Big Differences Between the Rogue Dumbbells and the REP Fitness Dumbbells?

 While both companies offer a product that looks nearly identical, there are a few notable differences.
-From some of the features to pricing, each of these dumbbells have traits that are unique to their brand.
+From some of the features to the pricing, each of these dumbbells have traits that are unique to their brand.